WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 1. **Cite the specific dataset(s) used.**

-    Please include a citation in the form of:
+    For each model whose data is used, please include a citation in the form of:

         Authors/Data Creators (publication year): Title.
 Version YYYYMMDD.
 Earth System Grid Federation.
 DOI.